Skip to main content

 • Reboot the hardware.
 This will reset any wait period before trying the software update again.

-• If waiting and rebooting the hardware do not resolve the error message, please contact support in the app by opening a case.
+• If waiting and rebooting the hardware do not resolve the error message, contact support in the app by opening a case.

-Host overflow
+Host Overflow

 Triggers

-This alert is triggered if the current number of routed clients exceeds the maximum routable client limit for the specific switch model.
+If the current number of routed clients exceeds the maximum routable client limit for the specific switch model.

-Line VTY configuration issue
+Line VTY Configuration Issue

 This is a Cloud monitoring for Catalyst error.